TBSantana/Barcelona_AirBnb_Data_Analysis/README.md

 3. Which is the occupation of apartments per month in the last two years?
 4. Which are the prices according the type of room and district in the city?

-This project is part as the Udadicy Nanodegree program.
+This project is part as the Udacity Nanodegree program.

 # Files